Renekakpo/cookIt/README.md

 CookIt
 ============================================

 CookIt is a recipe search app that helps users find and save their favorite recipes.
-The app uses the [Edamam Recipe API](https://developer.edamam.com/edamam-recipe-api) to search for recipes based on keywords, ingredients, and dietary restrictions.
+The app uses the [Spoonacular API](https://spoonacular.com/food-api) to search for recipes based on keywords, ingredients, and dietary restrictions.
 Users can also save recipes to their favorites list and view detailed nutrition information for each recipe.

 Features
 -------------------------------------------